Gjoll/Eir.MFSH/README.md

 | {once} | optional flag indicating that the macro shou;d only be referenced once in any profile.
 All references after the initial reference will be ignored.
 If once is included, then the macro must have no macros |
-| {parameters} | A comma separated list of parameters that will be expanded when the macro is invoked.
+| {parameter names} | A comma separated list of parameter names that define paraneters to expand when the macro is invoked.
-Each parameters is treated like a variable, and can be a name or %name%. |
+Each parameter will be treated like a variable, and can have the format name or %name%. |
 | {output path} | An optional path.
 If not included then the value of the invoked macro will be copied to the current output fsh file.
 If included, then text from a macro can be redirected to any alternate file.
 All text to an alternate file from multiple macro applications will be concatenated together.
 Text in a file from a previous mfsh run will not be retained |